harperreed/micromorts/content/_index.md

 draft: false
 ---

 Dying!
 It is what humans do.
 We do, however, attempt to delay this end for as long as possible.
 We continue to make horrible decisions around risk and death.

-Living means taking risks.
-With this said, we need a better way to understand risk.
-We will use micromorts.
-Luckily this already exists and is helpful to understand and compare risk of death.

 We can use [micromorts](https://en.wikipedia.org/wiki/Micromort) to help track how risky an activity is and compare it to other activities.
 This will help us understand what is dangerous and what isn't.